 Teaching What Will Matter to Our Children:

 Skills: Learning activities develop carefully selected, transferable skills that progress over the seven years of primary schooling.
-Explicit teaching of these skills leads to their application in a context relating to the creative theme.
-Children are made aware of the skills they develop and discussion focuses on how skills can be used in other contexts.
+Explicit teaching of these skills leads to their application in a context relating to the curriculum theme which is based on a key text, precisely chosen to ensure complete engagement and enjoyment.

 Relevant Knowledge: Throughout their curriculum journey, children will acquire knowledge which is inspirational and culturally relevant.
 This repertoire of knowledge will prepare them for modern British society, allowing them to mediate cultural and factual references in their everyday lives.
 It will ignite a sense of awe and wonder that ensures children are interested, engaged and curious.

 Vocabulary Development: Through the precise planning of both subject and context specific vocabuilary, children will learn a huge amount of new vocabulary which they wil be able to apply to a range of contexts.
 The clear-cut way in which the whole of the curriculum is intended to be, will ensure that through repetition of the key vocabulary in a range of contexts, this becomes embedded vocabulary.

 Our Approach to Teaching the Curriculum:

 Creative and Performing Arts: Pupils at Hillcrest will develop their confidence and competence through each Curriculum theme.
 They will be given the opportunity to learn dance, perform dramatic pieces, create high quality art work or contricute to a musical performance.
 This element will form a central part of each and every curriculum theme.